Constraining cosmology with weak lensing voids: Accuracy of the emulator

 In order to test the accuracy of the GP emulator used to interpolate statistics between the cosmological parameter nodes in Fig.~\ref{fig:cosmo nodes}, we perform a cross validation test, which is outlined as follows.
 First, we remove one node from the training set of simulated data, and train the emulator with the remaining 25 cosmologies.
 An emulator prediction for the missing node is then calculated.
 The result is compared to the simulated version, by taking the difference between the two and dividing it by the standard error of the simulated data for that node.
 The above steps are then repeated 25 more times, by removing a different node from the training set at each iteration, which results in measurements of the emulator accuracy at each node.
 We note that the above procedure provides an upper limit for the emulator accuracy, since the emulator accuracy increases as more training data is used, and the cross validation measurements uses training data with one less node than the training data used in the main analysis.

-Fig.~\ref{fig:cross val} shows the cross validation test performed for the WL void abundace (left column) and the tangential shear profiles (right column).
+Fig.~\ref{fig:cross val} shows the cross validation test performed for the WL void abundance (left column) and the tangential shear profiles (right column).
 Results are shown for the catalogues with $\nu > 1,2$ and $3$ in the top, middle and bottom rows respectively.
 The cross validation test at each node is plotted in grey, with the fiducial cosmology plotted in red.
 We highlight the fiducial cosmology because we use it as our mock observed data when generating likelihood contours.
 This makes it the most important region of the parameter space to emulate accurately.

 The figure shows that the emulator accuracy does not vary greatly as a function of the $\nu$ threshold.
-We find that the emulator is able to accurately predict the WL void abundance to within $\approx 0.1\sigma$, and within $\approx 2\sigma$ for the tangential shear profiles
+We find that the emulator is able to accurately predict both the WL void abundance and the tangential shear profiles at roughly the $1\sigma$ level, as denoted by the black dashed lines.

 Regions towards the center of the 4D parameter space will be emulated more accurately than those at the boundary, since there is less training data for the GP emulator to train from at the edges of the parameter space.
 This is what creates the large spread amongst the grey curves in each panel, where curves towards the center of the 4D parameter space are more accurate, as shown by the fiducial cosmology.
 We are currently developing a suite of simulations to sample areas of the \cosmoslics{} parameter space more densely, which will help to further improve the accuracy of the emulator by providing more training cosmologies that more densely sample the parameters space through Latin hypercubes or other node design schemes.